 These days, you can claim many things on your taxes.
 For example, if you work from home, you may be able to claim your home office and any equipment used for work.
 It’s even possible to claim your home pool as a deduction in certain situations.
 The installation and maintenance costs for your pool can give you a sizable tax deduction if you use it for medical or business purposes.
-Keep reading to learn whether you can deduct your pool from your taxes.
+As a leading swimming pool builder in San Diego, we are here to tell you whether you can deduct your pool from your taxes.

 If you have a swimming pool installed because a doctor, physical therapist, or other healthcare provider recommended it as part of your medical treatment, it can be tax-deductible.
 Both the construction and maintenance costs for the pool can be deducted from your taxes.
 However, you must prove you were instructed to have it built specifically to treat a certain type of illness or medical condition instead of simply for leisure or general exercise.
 For example, if you have had a stroke and suffered paralysis on one side of your body, your doctor or physical therapist might recommend aquatic therapy.
 This would be the kind of verification you’d need to deduct your pool for medical purposes.